CTJ – 2018 Scripture

-This year the focus for our Consistency of Teacher Judgement discussions will be the Achievement Standards in the Sacrament Strand.
+This year the focus for our Consistency of Teacher Judgement discussions will be the Achievement Standards regarding to the teaching and learning of Scripture.

 Consistency of Teacher Judgement (CTJ) discussions involve:

 ● teachers meeting to compare annotated samples of student work using achievement standards as a reference

 ● identifying the learning achievement demonstrated and relating it to the qualities of achievement represented